bhoomit11/AllMediaFilePicker/README.md

 3.fileUploadModel: Configuration model defines all configuration of a view
 ```
-a.Title: Title of a view, as like title "Attachment" in screen shot above
+a.
+Title: Title of a view, as like title "Attachment" in screen shot above
-b.minFilesCount: number of file you required minimum in your view
+b. minFilesCount: number of file you required minimum in your view
-c.maxFilesCount: number of file you required maximum in your view, after maximu number of upload it won't allow you more
+c. maxFilesCount: number of file you required maximum in your view, after maximu number of upload it won't allow you more
-d.requiresCrop: give true if you want crop feature after image pick (Default false)
+d. requiresCrop: give true if you want crop feature after image pick (Default false)
-e.requiresVideoCompress: give true if you required video compress on video upload(Default false)
+e. requiresVideoCompress: give true if you required video compress on video upload(Default false)
-f.mediaType: this here is the main configuration, here in example `MediaPicker.MEDIA_TYPE_IMAGE or MediaPicker.MEDIA_TYPE_VIDEO` defines that you requre Image and Video both in this picker view,
+f. mediaType: this here is the main configuration, here in example `MediaPicker.MEDIA_TYPE_IMAGE or MediaPicker.MEDIA_TYPE_VIDEO` defines that you requre Image and Video both in this picker view,
 if only image picker needed pass `MediaPicker.MEDIA_TYPE_IMAGE`, if file and Image pass `MediaPicker.MEDIA_TYPE_IMAGE or MediaPicker.MEDIA_TYPE_OTHER` and so on.
-g.action: if you need only Camera pick then provide only `MediaPicker.ACTION_TYPE_CAMERA` here in example both camera and gallery needed so I pass both, In case of File pick pass `ACTION_TYPE_FILE`
+g. action: if you need only Camera pick then provide only `MediaPicker.ACTION_TYPE_CAMERA` here in example both camera and gallery needed so I pass both, In case of File pick pass `ACTION_TYPE_FILE`
 ```

-Last step but not least:
+#### Last step but not least:

     /**
      * To give media response back to file upload view